 These people are the most needy in our lives.
 It may take years before they are ready to change.
 But never give up hope.
-This does not mean you have to remain physically close to the person, but you can keep knocking on God’s door asking him to change things.
-In some cases, you might not be able to leave the situation.
+This doesn’t mean you have to remain physically close to the person, but you can keep knocking on God’s door asking him to change things.
+Maybe you can’t leave the situation.
 Here, you become completely dependent on God’s mercy and love.
 Let his Spirit do the fighting for you.

-You might think, “Do I have to waste my life for the sake of this person who does not appreciate what I do or feel for them?
+You might think, “Why do I have to waste my life for this person who doesn’t appreciate what I do or feel for them?
 It’s so unfair!”
 Only God’s justice and mercy are perfect.
 And who are the just?
 Asking for mercy, he is the tax collector who does not even feel worthy to lift up his eyes up to heaven (Luke 18:9-14); she is the sinful woman washing the feet of Jesus with her tears (Luke 7:36-50).

 The answers are never simple.
 Consider all things in the light of prayer.
 Talk with your pastor, priest, or spiritual guide.
 Remember, when we rejoice in our trials and sufferings, God’s grace is certain to shine through.